hmcts/service-hmcts-springboot-template/README.md

 ## Purpose

-The purpose of this template is to speed up the creation of new Spring applications within HMCTS and help keep the same standards across multiple teams.
-If you need to create a new app, you can simply use this one as a starting point and build on top of it.
+The purpose of this template is to speed up the creation of new Spring applications within HMCTS.

 ## What's inside

 The template is a working application with a minimal setup.
 It contains:
 * application skeleton
 * setup script to prepare project
-* common plugins and libraries
+* Standard plugins and libraries
 * [HMCTS Java plugin](https://github.com/hmcts/gradle-java-plugin)
 * docker setup
-* automatically publishes API documentation to [hmcts/cnp-api-docs](https://github.com/hmcts/cnp-api-docs)
-* code quality tools already set up
 * MIT license and contribution information
 * Helm chart using chart-java.